cyberark/Accelerator-PAM-Onboarding/README.md

 This repo contains example code as a guide to help with the following scenarios.

 * Automating the storage of credentials after a provisioning event.
-E.g. automating saving of EC2 credentials into PAS Vault after the EC2 instance has been provisioned.
+E.g. automating saving of EC2 credentials into PAM Vault after the EC2 instance has been provisioned.
 * How to setup Conjur to connect without hard coding credentials in a config file.
 E.g. Using the Conjur AWS authenticator to fetch credentials from Conjur without storing Conjur user's credentials, rather, this setup will use an AWS Role that Conjur is configured to recognize when a client is authenticating.

 ## Prerequisites